Dragons-Unfurled-Inc/Dragons-Unfurled/README.md

 7. If you wish, we encourage you to launch the `init_application.py` file in the second terminal, to add content for illustrative purposes in your database.

-N.B: In particular, this file builds two initial administrator accounts.
+In particular, this file builds two initial administrator accounts.
 Indeed, we chose to create a file to create basic accounts rather than doing it directly on SQL to be able to hash the password with a hash function.

 8. Run the file `main.py` (interactively or by writing ``` python main.py ```) and enjoy Dragons Unfurled !